Mx989/Projekt/README.md

 ## Getting Started

-1.Download the Github repo as zip or Clone it
+1. Download the Github repo as zip or Clone it
-2.Run the WPFApp Project
+2. Run the WPFApp Project

 ### Prerequisites